 Cover Stories

-To see all previous Festivale cover stories, use our yellow search boxes, they appear all over the site (search for the phrase 'cover stories').
+To see all previous Festivale featured stories, use our yellow search boxes, they appear all over the site.

 You can register the page and be notified of each upload date.
 Several pages on the site have these buttons, including the list of film reviews, and pages that we expect to change in the future.